What is andropause?

 1. Take care of your diet.

-During andropause, opt for a varied and balanced diet, with foods low in fat and rich in fiber. -
+During andropause, focus on a varied and balanced diet, with foods low in fat and rich in fiber. -

 2. Do physical activity regularly.

 A sedentary lifestyle and a high body mass index favor the onset of andropause, so experts recommend regular exercise.
-It will help you control your weight, avoid bone loss and improve your physical and emotional fitness and general state of health. -
+It will help you control your weight, prevent bone loss, and improve your physical, emotional, and overall health. -

 3. Reduce or eliminate toxic consumption.

-Avoid or moderate the consumption of alcohol and stimulant substances such as caffeine.
-If you smoke, quit tobacco. -
+Avoid or moderate your consumption of alcohol and stimulants like caffeine.
+If you smoke, quit. -

 4. Share your problem with your partner.

-Your partner can help you manage the problem in an active way and improve your sex life. -
+Your partner can help you actively manage the problem and improve your sex life. -